aosavi/aosavi.github.io/_posts/2015-04-02-how-to-tailor-massive-education.md

 ---
 layout: post
-title: How can we tailor massive education to each individual learner?
+title: How Can We Tailor Massive Education to Each Individual Learner?
 ---

 <style>